-Ideal Indoor Relative Humidity Levels by Outdoor Temperature
+Ideal Indoor Humidity Levels by Outdoor Temperature

 Depending on personal preferences, the most comfortable indoor humidity level will vary from one household to the next.
 The following temperatures will give you a general idea of where to keep your indoor relative humidity levels: